plastilinn/docs/pages/sections/Revenue.md

 ## 🔍 Definition
-the various sources of income that a business model generates through its offerings
+The various sources of income that a business model generates through its offerings

 ## 📹 Internet info and videos
 🤖 [Search info and videos about Revenue using AI](https://www.perplexity.ai/search?q=videos+about+Revenue:+the+various+sources+of+income+that+a+business+model+generates+through+its+offerings
-)&
+)

 ## 📰 Content type (#revenue)
 Content is of type list and uses the following tags: #revenue